Skip to main content

 A BER (Building Energy Rating) measures how energy-efficient your home is.
 It’s similar to the energy labels you see on appliances, with ratings from A (most efficient) to G (least efficient).

-All homes in the scheme need a BER.
-If you don’t already have one, SEAI will arrange this for you before the work starts, but this may add a little extra time to your application.
+All homes participating in the scheme need a BER.
+If you don’t already have a valid BER in place, SEAI will arrange this for you before the work starts, but this may add a little extra time to your application.

 Apartments

-If you live in an apartment, you’ll need permission from your management company before we can carry out any assessments or work.
-Your application won’t move forward until this permission is received.
+If you live in an apartment, you will need permission from your management company before we carry out any assessments or work.
+Your application will not move forward until this permission is in place and has been received by the contact centre.
 Please use the Apartment Consent letter to request this permission.

 Upgrades offered

-An SEAI surveyor will assess your home and decide which upgrades are suitable.
-This is based on things like the age, size, condition, and current heating system of your property.
-The final recommendations are checked by your contractor and must follow the scheme rules.
+An SEAI surveyor will assess your home and recommend upgrades that are suitable.
+These will be based on things such as its age, size, existing heating system and condition of your property.
+The final recommendations are checked by your appointed contractor and must follow scheme rules.

 • Attic insulation

-• Smaller measures like lagging jackets, draught proofing, and energy-efficient lighting
+• Smaller measures such as lagging jackets, draught proofing and energy efficient lighting

 How to apply